Birder’s Guide to the Best Binoculars for Bird Watching

 Understanding the Numbers in Binoculars

-To illustrate this, let’s take our top pick, Nikon Monarch M7 8×42.
-In the paired number “8×42”, the first number (8) represents magnification, while the second number (42) represents the diameter of the aperture or objective lens.
+To illustrate this, let’s take our top pick, Nikon 7294 Monarch ATB 8×42.
+In the paired number “8×42”, the first number (8) represents power or magnification, while the second number (42) represents the diameter of the aperture or objective lens.

 When referring to binoculars, we use the terms “power” and “magnification” interchangeably.
 It is the number before “X”.
 It tells you how many times the object will appear nearer to the person using the binoculars than if it were viewed with the naked eye.

-Thus, the Nikon Monarch M7 8×42 binoculars will make an object appear 8 times closer than how it appears when viewed without binoculars.
+Thus, the Nikon 7294 Monarch ATB 8×42 binoculars will make an object appear 8 times closer than how it appears when viewed without binoculars.
 Understandably, you’d want the highest magnification to ensure that you get the best binoculars for bird watching, right?
 Wrong!

 The object should appear bigger or closer, but up to a certain degree only.
 You don’t want it filling the lens, to the point that it affects the field of view or FOV.
 We will discuss FOV more deeply in the next few sections.
 Meantime, suffice it to say that magnification that’s too high will limit your FOV, which is not good for locating moving subjects, such as birds.
 Highly-powered binoculars also magnify slight movements, which makes observing birds all the more difficult.

-The best binoculars for bird watching will have a magnification within the range of 7-10.
+The ideal magnification for bird-finders is within the range of 7-10.
 For distance birding, a magnification of 9 or 10 will be ideal, but expect the field of view to be narrower and the image to be darker than in 7-8.
 Magnifications higher than this range would only be more expensive and unnecessary for bird viewing.
 The 7-10 range can already amplify details adequately, without limiting field of view or jarring images with slight movements.

 Aperture